lafry5/bug-free-goggles/Develop/gist-template.md

 # Email Regex

-This is a tutorial that explains the matching an email regex.
+This is a tutorial that explains the regex for matching an email.

 ## Summary